rujunhan/rujunhan.github.io/aboutme.md

 ---

-I am a computer science Ph.D. candidate at University of Southern California.
-I've passed my thesis proposal, and I'm now finishing the final-year of the program.
+I am a final-year computer science Ph.D. candidate at University of Southern California.
 I work on natural language processing and applied machine learning, advised by Prof. Nanyun Peng ([Plus Lab](https://vnpeng.net/)) and Prof. Aram Galstyan at the Information Sciences Institute (_[ISI](https://www.isi.edu/people/galstyan/about)_).

 I am broadly interested in a variety of machine learning and AI research problems.
 My current work focuses on creating novel machine learning models for event-centric reasoning with applications in information extraction, question answering and language generation.